Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: End-of-the-world (ETW) branes from matter chords, and the holographic dictionary

 \subsection{Spread complexity}

-While the non-Hermitian representation of the constrained Hamiltonian (\ref{eq:ASC Hamiltonian}) is useful for path integral computations, we can also express in a Hermitian form, which is useful to study spread complexity.
+While the non-Hermitian representation of the constrained Hamiltonian (\ref{eq:ASC Hamiltonian}) is useful for path integral computations, we can also express in a symmetric form, which is {{more convenient for studying}} spread complexity.
 This follows from a shift in the canonical momentum